metio/reguloj/README.md

 ### Creating an inference context

 An inference [context](https://github.com/metio/reguloj/blob/main/src/main/java/wtf/metio/reguloj/Context.java) contains information needed by predicates and/or consumers.
 This project supplies a simple implementation of the Context interface called `SimpleContext` which just wraps a given topic.
-The `BaseContext` abstract class can be used to create subclasses in case your rules need extra information.
+The `AbstractContext` class can be used to create subclasses in case your rules need extra information.
 The API acknowledges this by using `<CONTEXT extends Context<?>>` as type parameter for all methods which expect a Context, thus allowing all context implementations to be used.
 See item 28 in Effective Java for more details.

 ```java
 CONTEXT context = Context.of("some object");